MarpinHart/movie-library-react/README.md

 - create a .env file with the following properties:
 REACT_APP_API_KEY = "key" // MovieDB API key

-Inside the folter use the following command lines to run the server locally:
+Inside the folder use the following command lines to run the server locally:
 ```sh
 $ npm start
 ```